jordanmoore/jordanmoore.github.io/_posts/2024-05-29-digital-minimalism.md

 The alternative path is to pivot towards true, human connection.
 I’m having more phone calls with people I know from Twitter than I ever have before, and it’s refreshing to have those conversations that aren’t being watched and scored by others.

 The friction of the dial-up web where technology kept us from being extremely online was a flavour of how these things should have worked, so maybe it’s time to exercise some self-control and disconnect.
 Bots don’t have to be a problem in your everyday life if you don’t spend all of your every life with them.

-[^1]: Slightly meta sub point: I believe we need to get better at separating message from messenger.
-Pre-filtering happens all the time across online discussions where the source determines people’s views on any particular topic to the point that the viewpoint itself rarely gets past the pre-filtering for an honest assessment against the reader’s own values.

-[^2]: According to research conducted by Similarweb - https://www.similarweb.com/blog/insights/twitter-bot-research-news

-[^3]: According to research by Barracuda - https://assets.barracuda.com/assets/docs/dms/Bot_Attacks_report_vol1_EN.pdf